Brighten their Day. Build your Future.

 Be a Hero—Volunteer!

-Cat cuddlers.
-Dog walkers.
+Cat Care Partners.
+Dog Walkers.
+Bunny Huggers.
 Habitat helpers.
 Litter lifters.
 Event attendants.
 What’s the common denominator?
 A LOVE for animals, a desire to serve and connect with the community and an inclination for new experiences.

 Unleash the Trainer Within.

 Ever since the pyramids were built, cats haven’t been too keen on training.
 So our Behavior and Training (B&T) teams focus on dogs.
 Goofy dogs, playful dogs, dogs who like to bark, dogs who like to watch—and all the doggies in between.
 If you’re a dog-savvy volunteer with solid B&T skills who will come when called, we’d love to meet you.

 As you help doggies develop versatility in their dog-to-human skills, you’ll also have amazing experiences.
 Imagine a profound sense of connection and satisfaction once a dog has become well-trained and joyfully bonds with his/her new human.